7 Ways to Optimize Image Files for SEO

-Have you ever puzzled over what image file types you should be using or if you really need to add file names and alt text to every image on your website for SEO’s sake?
+Have you ever been puzzled over what image file types you should be using or if you really need to add file names and alt text to every image on your website for SEO’s sake?

-Let's breakdown the basics on how you can optimize image files to be more SEO-friendly:
+Let's breakdown the basics on how you can optimize image files to be more SEO-friendly.

-1. Use clear and descriptive file names
+1. Use clear and descriptive file names.

 For instance, imagine you’re Google and you come across an image titled: Image01.jpeg.
 Would you know what that image stands for?
 It would be much better to name an image file more along the lines of Optimize-Images-SEO-2014.jpeg, especially if the content on the page is also about optimizing images for SEO.

-Essentially, the more clues that Google can use to figure out what a site is about, the better.

-SmartBug tip: Careful not to be spammy by writing excessively long file names or keyword stuffing.
+Essentially, the more clues that Google can use to figure out what a site is about, the better, but be careful not to be spammy by writing excessively long file names or keyword stuffing.

-2. Use keyword-rich alt text
+2. Use keyword-rich alt text.

 How many times have you opened up an email on your desktop or mobile device and the image(s) didn’t load?
 Did you still decide to click on the image or call-to-action to visit the landing page?

-3. Context is key
+3. Context is key.

-Wherever possible, make sure that images are placed near the relevant text because you don’t want to confuse search engines.
 Search engines assess what page the image is on and the content around the image to dissect important information about the subject matter of your image.
-Basically, don’t feature an image about a cooking recipe if you’re content is about setting business goals.
-(A little farfetched example but you get the idea).

-4. Monitor page load times
+4. Monitor page load times.